-The IDP Isolated Power Panel is the industry standard, multi-purpose Isolated Power Panel for many requirements.
-It is typically installed in hospital operating rooms or other wet procedure locations.
+The Standard IDP Isolated Power Panel is the industry standard, multi-purpose Isolated Power Panel for many requirements.
+The IDP is usually installed in hospital operating rooms or other wet procedure locations.
 The IDP Panel is typically designed to supply 120V power to the circuits within a single patient/procedure room.